rebelclause/appsnappr/README.md

 ```

-The change should be instantaneous.
+Upon saving the hosts file, the change should be instantaneous for any new lookups.

 The project should now be accessible and will route requests to use TLS.

+If the FQDN you chose is registered and through a DNS lookup points to a hosted IP, prepare to see someone else's site.

-There should be no need to tag on a secure port.
+There should be no need to tag on a secure port, or use the https:// scheme; just the FQDN, like `appsnappr.com`.

+> NOTE: Though completely unnecessary, for the purposes of this project, `appsnappr.com` is presently a registered, parked domain.
+So, from June 2022 through to June 2023, by making the hosts file change alone, this project can be run locally, providing a named resource served over TLS-enabled HTTP.
+Lookups to Internet Domain Name Servers (DNS) will fall back on the hosts file definition.
+>
+> Knowing more about IP routing may help you strategize other loopback scenarios using IPs alone for the FQDN.
+Calling your site in the browser would then require entry of an IP address in your browser's address bar.

 ## Persistence